- 3.9–4.7 in

 During migration and winter, other species associate with Carolina Chickadees, which are found with other species about 50 percent of the time.
 Tufted Titmice, which are dominant over them, are the most common flock associates.
 Black-capped Chickadees, Ruby-crowned and Golden-crowned kinglets, Red-breasted, White-breasted and Brown-headed nuthatches, Brown Creepers, and Downy and Hairy woodpeckers tend to gravitate to these flocks, which are led by the Carolina Chickadees, Tufted Titmice, or both.

-Carolina Chickadees are common to abundant across their range, and their populations appear stable, according to the North American Breeding Bird Survey.
-Partners in Flight estimates the global breeding population at 12 million, with 100% living in the U.S. They rate a 10 out of 20 on the Continental Concern Score and they are not on the 2012 Watch List.
+Carolina Chickadees are common across their range, but populations declined by 17% between 1966 and 2015, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 12 million, with 100% living in the U.S. The species rates a 9 out of 20 on the Continental Concern Score.
+Carolina Chickadee is not on the 2016 State of North America's Birds' Watch List.